NilayGhosh901/-Supply-Chain-Management-Dashboard/README.md

 Supply chain analytics is a valuable part of data-driven decision-making in various industries such as manufacturing, retail, healthcare, and logistics.
-It is the process of collecting, analyzing and interpreting data related to the movement of products and services from suppliers to customers.
+It is the process of collecting, analyzing and interpreting data related to moving products and services from suppliers to customers.
 Here is a dataset we collected from a Fashion and Beauty startup.
 The dataset is based on the supply chain of Makeup products.